jarulsamy/robotTracking/README.md

         pip3 install picamera socketserver http

--   This script must be running on the raspberry pi at all times to connect to the camera:  [Download](https://gist.github.com/jarulsamy/a47b948ce61361230d387555eec84b57/archive/daa53c14bc95cb01e9cac1056fcfeab9c13dbf49.zip)
+-   [This](PyLivecam/livecam.py) script must be running on the raspberry pi at all times to connect to the camera.

 ## Changing Camera Properties

-**TODO**
+**TODO** (This still needs to be implemented in the livecam level.)

 ## Usage